holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/05_turbozzle/lesson_plan_day_2.md

         - Wouldn't be possible in Robozzle
 - Go!
     - Work with a partner, but each person needs to submit their own worksheet
-    - LOTS of absences at this point in the year... makes it hard

 ### Homework

-- TIL entry on different ways to "step through" program
+- TIL Entry on what the "step over" and "step into" buttons mean
+    - Note: this one doesn't require an example, so make that clear